spacetelescope/jwst/docs/jwst/resample/arguments.rst

     sample the same input pixel.
 For example, a value of 2.0 means the output image would have 2 pixels sampling each input spatial pixel.
-If the input data has units of flux density (MJy/pixel), the output flux per pixel will be approximately half the input flux per pixel.
+If the input data has units of flux density (MJy/pixel), the output flux per pixel will be half the input flux per pixel.
     If the input data has units of surface brightness (MJy/sr), the output flux per pixel is not scaled.

     Note that this parameter is only applied in the cross-dispersion direction for spectral data: sampling wavelengths are not affected.